Addressing Root Causes and Immediate Needs

 The Water of Systems Change, May 2018.

-THE 6 CONDITIONS OF SYSTEM CHANGE —DEFINITIONSPolicies: Government, institutional and organizational rules, regulations, and priorities that guide the entity's own and others' actions.Practices: Espoused activities of institutions, coalitions, networks, and other entities targeted to improving social and environmental progress.
+THE 6 CONDITIONS OF SYSTEMS CHANGE —DEFINITIONSPolicies: Government, institutional and organizational rules, regulations, and priorities that guide the entity's own and others' actions.Practices: Espoused activities of institutions, coalitions, networks, and other entities targeted to improving social and environmental progress.
 Also, within the entity, the procedures, guidelines, or informal shared habits that comprise their work.Resource Flows: How money, people, knowledge, information, and other assets such as infrastructure are allocated and distributed.Relationships & Connections: Quality of connections and communication occurring among actors in the system, especially among those with differing histories and viewpoints.Power Dynamics: The distribution of decision-making power, authority, and both formal and informal influence among individuals and organizations.Mental Models: Habits of thought—deeply held beliefs and assumptions and taken-for-granted ways of operating that influence how we think, what we do, and how we talk.

 Wagner Foundation makes investments in organizations working at the systems level, whether they address many of the components of systems change or focus on a specific challenge within a system.
 We summarize this as “working on and within systems.”
 How we engage with a system is guided by our grantee partners, as we seek opportunities to align efforts across our partners and focus areas.
 We originally came to understand these two approaches to systems change through our health equity work and have highlighted this example below.